dekatron/joi-html-input/README.md

 ## Installation

+Installation using yarn:
-Installation using yarn, if you're not familiar with yarn it's a faster more reliable drop-in replacement for npm [read more here](https://yarnpkg.com/)
+If you're not familiar with yarn it's a faster more reliable drop-in replacement for npm [read more here](https://yarnpkg.com/)
 ```
 yarn add joi-html-input
 ```